jannis-baratheon/stackoverflow--docker-container-synchronization-example/README.md

 # Running the example

-Make sure you have *docker* and *docker-compose installed*.
-Then just run this command from the root of the cloned sources:
+Make sure you have *docker* and *docker-compose* installed.
+Then just run this convenience script from the root of the cloned sources:

     ./dc.sh build && ./dc.sh up

+or call docker compose directly:

+    docker-compose -f app.yml build && docker-compose -f app.yml up